 As I mentioned earlier, it is much easier to glance from side to side with an off-road helmet due to the wide peripheral vision that provides a wider spectrum of vision, which is especially useful in high-density traffic.

-Any motorcycle helmet which meets the applicable standards for the US, Canada, Europe, Japan, or Australia – New Zealand is safe to use for street bike riding.
-The big difference comes in eye protection.
-Sunglasses in an off-road helmet will not protect as well goggles for his face shield on a full-face street helmet.
+Any motorcycle helmet, including off-road, a dirt bike, or an MX helmet, which meets the applicable safety standards for the U.S., Canada, Europe, Japan, or Australia, is safe to use for street bike riding.
+The significant difference comes in eye protection.
+And sunglasses in an off-road helmet will offer eye protection but not as well as goggles do.